henchoznoe/ExpressAuthTemplate/README.md

-# Node.js Authentication Template
+# Node.js and Express.js Authentication Template

 ## Description
-This project is a template for setting up authentication in a Node.js application using TypeScript, Prisma and PostgreSQL.
+This project is a template for setting up authentication in a Node.js application using Express.js, TypeScript, Prisma and PostgreSQL.

 ## Prerequisites
 - Node.js